sachinkr91/api-rest-meetings/libs/csharp/docs/AuthenticationApi.md

 Validate a Token

-This endpoint will validate if a token is valid or not.
+This endpoint will determine if a token is valid or not.
+If the token is valid, it returns the user ID for the owner of the token.

 ### Example
 ```csharp